 How do I maximise my chances of succeeding in contact lenses?

-If you’ve had any trouble with comfortable contact lens wear in the past, choose a practitioner that specialises in contact lenses.
+- If you’ve had any trouble with comfortable contact lens wear in the past, choose a practitioner who is an expert in contact lenses.
 They will be able to offer you more than just the stock standard disposable options.